xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 ```

 Annotations can also be added on a per ServiceAccount basis, but adding the matching
-defintion for each chart.
+definition for each chart.
 These can be the same role, or individual roles.

 ```yaml
 registry: